cbr1N/codwer/README.md

-# codwer
+# About

+I am a first year student at UTM FCIM SI.

-Writeups for the laboratory works at CODWER ACADEMY
+Here you will be able to read my writeups for the laboratory works at CODWER ACADEMY.

+Open to feedback.